RopeWiki/app/README.md

     * `mysql -u root -p ropewiki < /root/backup/all-backup-2020-06-12.sql`
       * The password is whatever is set in docker-compose_legacy.yaml for MYSQL_ROOT_PASSWORD
       * Note: replace all-backup-2020-06-12.sql with the name of your backup file
+      * The path '/root/backup' mapping to a directory on the host OS is set in the docker-compose-legacy.yaml file under 'volumes'
       * Note: this operation will take a few minutes with no visual feedback
   * [Optional] View database content in adminer
     * Note: When the above operation is complete, the database list in adminer may not update properly.
 To force an update, create a new empty database (and then drop it).